FOR IMMEDIATE RELEASE

 Dr. Stearns joined the NAU faculty in 1997 as Assistant Professor of Chemistry, working her way up to Associate Vice President for Research and later to Provost.
 She played a significant role in NAU’s impactful work with the Southwest Health Equity Research Collaborative, addressing health disparities in diverse populations.

 She is a graduate of Carleton College in Northfield, Minn., where she majored in chemistry.
-She holds a PhD in inorganic chemistry from the University of California, Berkeley.A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
-True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.
+She holds a PhD in inorganic chemistry from the University of California, Berkeley.A founding member of The Texas A&M System, Tarleton State is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of nearly 17,000 students in Stephenville, Fort Worth, Waco, Bryan and online.
+True to Tarleton’s values of excellence, integrity and respect, academic programs emphasize real world learning and address regional, state and national needs.